How to spot vishing

 - Absa will never ask you for your PIN, password or passcode, transaction verification or card CVV number.

 - Absa will never ask you to call them back to validate a call.

 - Banks will send you a verification message on your cellphone number to approve high-risk transactions.

 - Be conscious of the fact that fraudsters are masking their telephone numbers in order to manipulate you into believing that the call is from your bank or authorised personnel.

 - Be aware that fraudsters could be diverting their telephone number to the bank’s fraud hotline and requesting you to call back on their number to verify that it is the bank’s fraud department.
 DO NOT call the number displayed on your phone screen and call the Absa Fraud Hotline directly via the mobile Banking App by using the ‘click to call’ functionality or call 0860 557 557 or +2711 501 5089 to report the suspicious activity.

 - Be vigilant!
 Never ever share your PIN, password, passcode, transaction verification code or CVV number over the phone.

 - If you receive a phone call requesting you to share personal or confidential information, end the call immediately.

-- If you receive a One Time Pin (OTP) on your phone without having transacted yourself, be aware that fraudster calling has used your personal information to shop online.
+- If you receive a One Time Pin (OTP) on your phone without having made a transaction, be aware that the fraudster calling has used your personal information to shop or bank online.
 DO NOT provide the OTP telephonically to anybody.
 Contact the bank immediately to report fraud.

-- If you lose mobile connectivity under circumstances where you are usually connected, contact your service provider immediately to verify if your SIM has been swapped or your number ported.
+- If you are suddenly not receiving calls, messages or an OTP that you requested, contact your service provider immediately to verify if your SIM has been swapped or your number ported.